I buy everything I review. Links may earn a commission. No ads, no sponsors, ever.

 You can ride while the class is live, but each class is recorded and can be taken on-demand instead.

-For those who are competitive, each class has a leaderboard on the right side of the screen where it shows where you stand amongst other riders.
+For those who are competitive, each class has a leaderboard on the right side of the screen where it shows where you stand among other riders.
 If you’re not in the live session, the leaderboard updates as if you were in the original session.
 It’s like you’re riding with them even if they completed the class days ago.
 For example, the leaderboard shows the real-time output for each rider at each specific point in the ride.

 For an on-demand class, there may be more than 30,000 riders who have taken the class.
 If you want to ride with a smaller group, every five minutes “Sessions” are available.
 In a session, you’ll ride in a previously recorded class with a small group of people (usually around 10).